 Let the people know that you are having a sale or offering a special discount code with a promotional post.
 The blocking style of this post moves the eye around the image and makes it more interesting to read.

-Create this look in PicMonkey by starting with a photo background, then adding those semi-transparent shapes we love so much (Graphics > Basic > Shapes), and finally slapping some big, all caps letters on top.
+Create this look in PicMonkey by starting with a photo background, then adding those semi-transparent shapes we love so much (Graphics > Basic > Shapes), and finally slapping some big, bold letters on top.

 We all go to social media to see what’s happening in the world and what our friends are up to—you could even say that social media posts are the modern day postcards.
 Although, in these humblebragging times, they’re a little less, “Wish you were here!” and often a lot more, “Aren’t you so jealous I’m here?”
 Either way, boost your travel pics with a little extra to upgrade them to first class.

 Create this look in PicMonkey by starting with an image as your background.
-From the Text tab, click Add text to see a text box appear.
+From the Text tab, click Add text to enter your words, then use the Text tools to adjust them.
 To curve your words, click Effects in the Text palette and select Curved Text.
 We finished off this post with a postal graphic right in the middle which you can find by going to Graphics > Travel & Transport > Postal Marks.